sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 recurrence: Mondays at 7.10pm
 RedirectFrom:
   - sedance.htm
+metaDescription: Sedance is Sedos’ Monday evening dance class, where you can run through a warm-up and then learn a routine with frequent Sedos choreographer Tom Leonard or a guest choreographer
 ---
 **Sedance is Sedos’ weekly dance class, running every Monday night, 7pm for a 7.15pm start.**